f-bn/unattended-configs/README.md

 For WSL2, the new Cloud-Init [WSL datasource](https://docs.cloud-init.io/en/latest/reference/datasources/wsl.html) is used.
 This allows to bring your own custom distribution image and provision it in a standard and automated way.
 Regarding requirements, the image must at least include `systemd` and `cloud-init` packages.

-The file located in [folder](./wsl2/default.user-data) must be placed at `%USERPROFILE%\.cloud-init\default.user-data`.
+The `default.user-data` file located in [wsl2](./wsl2/default.user-data) folder must be placed at `%USERPROFILE%\.cloud-init\default.user-data`.
 As an example, we will import [an official Ubuntu 24.04 WSL image](https://cloud-images.ubuntu.com/wsl/releases/noble/current/) provided by Canonical:

 ```shell
 PS C:\WSL> wsl --import Linux <install folder> ubuntu.tar.gz